AmarBackInField/IMax_Assignment/README.md

 - Azure Speech Services credentials are needed for text-to-speech functionality.
 - For security reasons, avoid hardcoding keys in production environments.

-## Incomplete Things:
+## Incomplete Parts:
-Connect gogle calender api , as there is some issue with the key, So i leave it.
+Connect google calender api , as there is some issue with the key, So i leaved it, but all other parts have completed.